adrianTNT/junk-email-domains/README.md

 ?>
 ```

-## modify code to cache the code from github for a few days
+## Mdify code to cache the code from github for a few days

 ```php
 <?php